LETS-C: Leveraging Text Embedding for Time Series Classification: Methodology

 \section{Methodology}

 Given a time series classification dataset $\mathcal{D}=\{(\mathbf{x_i}, y_i)_{i=1}^N\}$, where $\mathbf{x_i}$ is a multivariate time series sample, and $y_i \in \{1, 2, \dots, C\}$ is the corresponding class label, the goal is to learn a classifier that accurately predicts the class label $\hat{y}_i$ for each time series.
 As illustrated in Figure \ref{fig:methodology}, we propose \letsc{} framework that harnesses text embeddings for time series classification tasks.
-Specifically, we 1) initially preprocess the time series data to standardize it, then 2) subsequently generate text embeddings from the standardized time series, 3) fuse embeddings with the time series data, and finally 4) feed the fused representation to a classification head that consists of CNNs and MLP.
+Specifically, we 1) initially preprocess the time series data to normalize it, then 2) subsequently generate text embeddings from the normalized time series, 3) fuse embeddings with the time series data, and finally 4) feed the fused representation to a classification head that consists of CNNs and MLP.
 The choice of a simple classification head is intentional, we aim to test the hypothesis that the text embeddings of the time series provide sufficiently powerful representations for effective classification.

-\textbf{Preprocessing} To ensure consistent scales across all model inputs, each feature dimension of time series $\mathbf{x_i}$ is min-max normalized to the range $[0, 1]$ based on the minimum and maximum feature values of each dimension across the training data.

-\textbf{Text Embedding of Time Series} It is crucial to carefully format the preprocessed time series into strings before using text embeddings, as the tokenization of numerical strings can significantly affect the embeddings. ~\cite{liu2023goat} has shown that tokenization impacts a model's arithmetic abilities, with commonly used subword tokenization methods like Byte Pair Encoding (BPE) arbitrarily subdividing numbers, causing similar numbers to appear very differently.
+\paragraph{Preprocessing} To ensure consistent scales across all model inputs, each feature dimension of time series $\mathbf{x_i}$ is min-max normalized to the range $[0, 1]$ based on the minimum and maximum feature values of each dimension across the training data. \paragraph{Text Embedding of Time Series} It is crucial to carefully format the preprocessed time series into strings before using text embeddings, as the tokenization of numerical strings can significantly affect the embeddings. ~\cite{liu2023goat} has shown that tokenization impacts a model's arithmetic abilities, with commonly used subword tokenization methods like Byte Pair Encoding (BPE) arbitrarily subdividing numbers, causing similar numbers to appear very differently.
 To mitigate this, we adopted a digit-space tokenization strategy, as suggested by~\cite{gruver2024large}, where each digit is spaced, commas are added to separate time steps, and decimal points are omitted for fixed precision.
-For instance, a series with a precision of two decimal places, such as 0.645, 6.45, 64.5, 645.0, would be formatted as "6 4 , 6 4 5 , 6 4 5 0 , 6 4 5 0 0" prior to tokenization.
+For instance, a series to be formatted with a precision of two decimal places, such as 0.645, 6.45, 64.5, 645.0, would be converted to "6 4 , 6 4 5 , 6 4 5 0 , 6 4 5 0 0" prior to tokenization.
 This method ensures separate tokenization of each digit, preserving numerical integrity and enhancing pattern recognition in language models.